t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ef"></a>
 *Q: I've inserted my PKCS#11 (Cryptoki) token, but why is the "PKCS#11 token management..." menu-item disabled?*

-*A:* Please ensure that you have configured DoxBox to use your token via the "PKCS#11" tab on the Options dialog ("View | Options...")
+*A:* Please ensure that you have configured LibreCrypt to use your token via the "PKCS#11" tab on the Options dialog ("View | Options...")

 See the section on [Security Token/Smartcard Support](pkcs11_support.html) for further details